Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

-\begin{proof} We write $\chi(G) = 1 - t'$ for the Euler characteristic of~$G$, where $t'$ denotes the number of independent loops in~$G$; we have $t' \le t$.
+We write $\chi(G) = 1 - t'$ for the Euler characteristic of~$G$, where $t'$ denotes the number of independent loops in~$G$.

-We have $N \le 2g-2$ by~\eqref{E:adjglobal}.
-We now bound the number of chains.
-Consider the subgraph~$G'$ of~$G$ spanned by the $N$~vertices corresponding to components~$\Gamma$ with $\Gamma \cdot W > 0$ and by the vertices corresponding to components in chains.
-Contracting each chain to an edge, we obtain a graph~$G''$ whose Euler characteristic equals that of~$G'$, which in turn cannot be smaller than that of~$G$ (since $G$ is connected).
+We now bound the number of chains together with the `false chains' coming from $\Aff^1$-components in cases \eqref{case3a}, \eqref{case3b} or~\eqref{case4}, Consider the subgraph~$G'$ of~$G$ spanned by the $N$~vertices corresponding to components~$\Gamma$ with $\Gamma \cdot W > 0$ and by the vertices corresponding to components in chains (false or otherwise).
+Contracting each of these chains to an edge, we obtain a graph~$G''$ whose Euler characteristic equals that of~$G'$, which in turn cannot be smaller than that of~$G$ (since $G$ is connected).
 So we find that